ovrheat/raspberry_rtl_wh1080/README.md

 **rtl_433 -f 868300000 -l 0**

-Note that sometime you could have problems if you tune to the exact frequency of your station (that's the way rtl-sdr works).
-So you'll better move off a little from the frequency center.
+Note that sometime you could have reception problems if you tune to the exact frequency of your station (that's the way rtl-sdr works), and you'll better move off a little from the frequency center.
 So for my station which is 868.3 Mhz, I'll better tune (for example) to 868.25 Mhz:

 **rtl_433 -f 868250000 -l 0**

 or to 868.35 Mhz:

 **rtl_433 -f 868350000 -l 0**

+Keep this in mind especially in case of WH1080's drifting frequencies: you should find the right value for your station by seeking a little, and it should be fine on all seasons :).
+A good start point could be to use your USB dongle with some rtl-sdr program (SDRSharp, CubicSDR...) to find your WH1080 frequency as 'seen' by your dongle, then, as said, move off just a little in raspberry_rtl_wh1080.